Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 “I’d have to say I’m highly efficient and very reliable.
 Before starting my week, I always carefully plan out each day to break down and prioritize tasks.
 Because of this, I’ve consistently submitted reports and projects well ahead of deadlines, and my manager trusts I’ll always get the job done.

-Although I consider these strengths, I’ve also been told I tend to put results before everything else and want to take charge of a project immediately.
-I’ll tend to assign tasks to team members for even higher efficiency, and this has sometimes led to stressed relations with coworkers.
+As for my weaknesses, I tend to put results before everything else and want to take charge of a project immediately.
+This has sometimes led to stressed relations with coworkers.

-However, I’ve been working on communicating better with teammates and being more aware of their availability to avoid unnecessary tensions in the workplace.”
+However, I’ve been working on communicating better with teammates and being more open to trying other’s ideas to avoid unnecessary tensions in the workplace.”

 4. What is your greatest achievement?